jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/dir-context=<dir-context name>:read-attribute(name=module)`

 ## syntax of the operation to get the `elytron` `dir-context` `principal`
-the principal to authenticate and connect to the `ldap` server. can be omitted if `authentication-level` is none (anonymous). get the `elytron` `dir-context` `principal` attribute.
+the principal to authenticate and connect to the `ldap` server. can be omitted if `authentication-level` is 'none' (anonymous). get the `elytron` `dir-context` `principal` attribute.
 `/subsystem=elytron/dir-context=<dir-context name>:read-attribute(name=principal)`